Emma Frost: Civil War

 During the 2006–2007 storyline "Civil War", Frost, during a conversation with Iron Man, announced that the Xavier Institute and the X-Men would not support the Superhuman Registration Act and would remain neutral, as she feared that the registration of mutants would put them in more danger.

 Messiah Complex

 During the 2007–2008 storyline "Messiah Complex", Frost was part of the team that investigated the detection of a new mutant in Alaska.
 She also defended the X-Men from the Marauders and the telepathy of Sinister and Exodus.
-Frost was last seen with Cyclops's team of X-Men looking for Cable and then tracking down the Marauders with the Cuckoos.
+Frost is seen with Cyclops's team of X-Men looking for Cable and then tracking down the Marauders with the Cuckoos.
 Later when X-Force arrived at the Marauders' hideout, Frost took out Harpoon.
 During the final battle on Muir Island, she faced Exodus, stalemating him in a telepathic duel, until Dust was able to enter his body and scour his lungs with her sand form, incapacitating him.